 - Once the fit is correct, run a bead of CA+ down each joint inside the body tube and the vertical stab.
 Make sure not to get glue on the motor hook as it needs to move.
 You don’t need tons of glue here as it just needs to keep from moving forward under thrust.

 - Test fit each horizontal stab into the slots.
 The spar will face down on each side.
-Make sure each stab butts against the body tube at the front, lightly sand the root edge of the stabilizer till it fits flush and contacts the motor tube.
-The horizontal stab tab will but against the underside of the foam motor tube tab.
+Make sure each stab butts against the body tube at the front, if needed lightly sand the root edge of the stabilizer till it fits flush and contacts the motor tube.
+The horizontal stab tab will butt against the underside of the foam motor tube tab.
 Apply glue to the root edge of one stab and insert it into the slot.
 Hold it in place till it is set, then apply a bead of CA on the outside and inside areas of the body tube and where the root hits the motor tube.
-Make sure the elevon is free to move if it rubs on the body tube, simply trim the inboard end with a straight edge and exacto.
+Make sure the elevon is free to move, if it rubs on the body tube, simply trim the inboard end with a straight edge and exacto.
 Repeat for the other side, making sure the down angle is approximately the same as the other side.

 - Apply some foam safe CA+ to the top of the prongs to lock them in place.